With competition getting hotter every day, how can you increase your sales on Amazon, and take your business to the next level?

-You don’t want to sell your products for too cheap.
-Many people sell their products much cheaper than the competition when they could get the same number of sales (and more revenue) by raising the price slightly.
+You don’t want to sell your products too cheap.
+Many people sell their products much cheaper than the competition when they could get the same number of sales (and more revenue) by raising the price.

 That’s why you need to price competitively.
 Too far above or below the price point of similar products will cost you money.

-Small details, such as your title or the order of your images, can end up making a big difference.
+Small details, such as your title or the order of your images or bullet points, can end up making a big difference.

-Generally speaking, people in digital marketing test everything.
-Titles, images, pricing, email subject lines… you should be continually testing and optimizing, finding out what works and what doesn’t.
+Online business models let you test everything.
+Titles, images, pricing, email subject lines… you should be continually testing and optimizing, finding out what works best.

-The idea of split testing, or AB testing, is to run two versions of the same thing (say, a website landing page or an Amazon follow-up email), changing only one variable.
+To split test (also known as AB testing), run two identical versions of the same thing (i.e. a website landing page or an Amazon follow-up email), and change only one variable.

-If there’s a significant difference in results between the two versions, you can chalk that up to the variable you changed.
+If there’s a significant difference in results between the two versions, chalk that up to the variable you changed.

 Even a small improvement, such as an increase in impressions or conversions by a few percent, will lead to a significant increase in your Amazon sales over time.

-Amazon’s fulfillment service, FBA, doesn’t just make storage and shipping easier for you.
+Amazon’s fulfillment service, FBA, doesn’t just make storage and shipping easier.
 It’s also a way to boost your sales!

 Whichever seller “owns” the Buy Box gets the orders from customers who click on this button.
 All other sellers of this product are listed below, under the “Other Sellers on Amazon” heading.